Muzuwi/AmmoboxPlus/README.md

 - Spectral Bullet - can penetrate up to 4 blocks, but the accuracy decreases substantially with each block
 - Starfall Bullet - has a low chance to turn into a star

+- And more!
+Dart update adds 12 new dart types to the game!

 ## Known Issues
-- Miner Bullets will not drop modded ores, this is planned to be fixed in the near future
+- Miner Bullets do not drop modded ores, this is planned to be implemented in the near future
-- Ice Bullets can sometimes cause weird movement in enemies, such as falling through the ground (for flying enemies).
-Please report such cases on the issue tracker or in the thread.
+- Ice/Slime ammo may rarely cause erratic movement in enemies, please report such cases on the Issue Tracker on GitHub
 - Debuffs do not apply to players in PvP

 ## Changelog
+- v1.1.2.4 - **Dart Update!** 12 new ammo types (Darts), ranging from Pre-Hardmode to Hardmode.
+	           Netsync should be more stable now
+             Redid slime and ice effects, should work without any bugs on most enemies (a blacklist for certain enemies still exists)
 - v1.0.2.2 - Fixed Starfall Bullet recipe

 ## Download